FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 Under each column defined in the FOCUS specification, there exists a 'Feature level' designation that describes the column as 'Mandatory', 'Conditional', or 'Optional'.
 Feature level is designated based on the following criteria described in the normative requirements in each column definition:

 * If the existence of a column is described with MUST with no conditions of when it applies, then the feature level is designated as 'Mandatory'.
-* If the existence of a column is described as MUST or SHOULD with conditions of when it applies, then the feature level is designated as 'Conditional'.
+* If the existence of a column is described as MUST with conditions of when it applies, then the feature level is designated as 'Conditional'.
 * If the existence of a column is described as RECOMMENDED, then the feature level is designated as 'Recommended'.
 * If the existence of a column is described as MAY, then the feature level is designated as 'Optional'.